r0fls/Diffie-Hellman/README.md

 # Diffie-Hellman
 Example Diffie-Hellman key exchange class in Python

 Diffie and Hellman recently won the Turing award for their work on public key exchanges.
 This is a simple example of their algorithm.
 It relies on the difficulty of factoring the discrete logarithm.
-That is, solving for x in this equation:
+That is, it is very difficult to solve for x in this equation:

 a<sup>x</sup> *mod* p

-is very hard; particularly when p, a and x are large.
+particularly when p, a and x are large.

 To use the example, just fork or clone the repo and run it: